 The turkeys started gobbling around 7:15 and continued to gobble until about 7:45 when they pitched down out of the trees.
 The only problem with our morning hunt was that we were in the wrong food plot.
 The birds were on the ground about 200 yards away and they weren’t coming to my calls.
 I could get the gobbler to answer but he wasn’t about to leave his hens and come our way.
 It didn’t take long for the hens to take our bird down into the hardwood bottom and the woods became silent.
 Our first encounter was over but we were far from being done.

 Taylor and I walked the woods that morning and did not hear another gobble.
 I used every trick in the book but sometimes they just won’t gobble.
 Frustrated, we walked back to the truck so that we could ride to a nearby field and try to glass a bird.
 As I was turning onto one of the property roads, I noticed a black spot in the road about 300 yards away.
 I stopped the truck and grabbed my Hawke binos as I slowly opened my truck door.
 Once outside the truck, I confirmed that the black spot was a gobbler and I passed the binos to my son.
 I told Taylor to get ready and I backed my truck around the corner and made sure that we were parked out of sight.
 We got our Realtree gear on and made our way to the edge of the road.
+We kept our gear in our Backpacking pack that is purpose-designed for hunting.
 I slowly looked down the road and made sure that our bird was still there.
 I placed Taylor on a pine tree and made sure he was ready.
 I belly crawled through the ditch and out into the road with my turkey fan out in front.
 Once in the road, I began to yelp and cut with my mouth call.
 It didn’t take long before I saw a white head coming my way.
 The bird never gobbled, but he came down the road in full strut before stopping in front of me at about 30 yards.
 I looked over at Taylor and told him to shoot.
 With a squeeze of the trigger, the bird folded.
 I was a perfect shot.

 I don’t know who was more excited!
 Taylor jumped up and I caught him in mid-air as he jumped into my arms.
 I’ve seen him hit home runs and score touch downs but they didn’t compare to this celebration.
 I swung him around while holding him high in the air.
 I could not believe that we had just fanned in this beautiful bird and Taylor finished it off with a perfect shot.
 I put Taylor down and we ran up to the bird as he began to flop around in the road.
 The bird had a paint brush for a beard and nice long spurs.
 I told Taylor that this bird was at least three years old and that it was one heck of a first bird.
 After taking pics and calling everyone we knew, we headed to Little’s Taxidermy with our trophy.
 This bird was going to have a special place on Taylor’s wall!
 I don’t remember my first turkey but I will never forget this hunt.
 There is only one first turkey and I am so glad that I got to be there for this one!